luigimorel/UGXT/README.md

-[] Restrict the amount of tokens that can be stored in the contract [x] Use the Check-Effects-Interactions patterns to verify the withdraw of the token [x] Handle authorization for the users within the contract itself
+[] Restrict the amount of tokens that can be stored in the contract [x] Use the Check-Effects-Interactions patterns to verify the withdraw of the token [x] Handle authorization for the users within the contract itself [x] Add the SafeMath library that can be used to avoid malicious attacks

 ### Support this project